Release candidate: Godot 4.5.1 RC 1

 Support

-Godot is a non-profit, open source game engine developed by hundreds of contributors on their free time, as well as a handful of part or full-time developers hired thanks to generous donations from the Godot community.
+Godot is a non-profit, open source game engine developed by hundreds of contributors on their free time, as well as a handful of part and full-time developers hired thanks to generous donations from the Godot community.
 A big thank you to everyone who has contributed their time or their financial support to the project!

 If you’d like to support the project financially and help us secure our future hires, you can do so using the Godot Development Fund platform managed by Godot Foundation.
 There are also several alternative ways to donate which you may find more suitable.